Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 - User account requirements - How to set up test users with appropriate privileges

-- Best practices and validation - Ensuring your setup will detect vulnerabilities
+- Best practices and validation - Ensuring your setup detects vulnerabilities

 Essential for anyone setting up access control testing in Invicti Platform for the first time.